by Alessandro Rubini

 interfaces is that you can run tcpdump on both

-and see different results.
+eth0 and insane and see different results.

-'' shows the packets being
+While ``tcpdump -i eth0'' shows the packets being

-transmitted, ``tcpdump -i insane
+transmitted, ``tcpdump -i insane'' displays every packet

 sent out by the protocol layers, before any dropping is applied.